Killer Instinct (2013 video game)

-Killer Instinct is a fighting game, the third in the Killer Instinct series, originally developed by Double Helix Games, followed by Iron Galaxy, under supervision of Ken Lobb and Rare, and published by Microsoft Studios, released as a free-to-play launch game for the Xbox One in 2013.
-The game is a reboot of the series, though some plot elements from Killer Instinct and Killer Instinct 2 have been retained.
-Development of the game involves individuals with histories in fighting games on both the developmental and competitive sides.
+Killer Instinct is a 2013 fighting game developed by Double Helix Games and Iron Galaxy and published by Microsoft Studios for the Xbox One.
+It was released as a free-to-play launch game for the console.
+It is the third installment and reboot of Rare's Killer Instinct series, as well as the first game in the series with no involvement from Nintendo.
 It received positive reviews for its mechanics and engine, but was criticized for its initial lack of content.
 A second season of downloadable content was released between 2014 and 2015.
 A third season, along with a port of the game for Windows 10, was released in 2016.

 Gameplay

 The gameplay in Killer Instinct retains its traditional combo-based mechanics.
 The basic elements of combos are Openers, special attacks that start combos; Auto-Doubles, button presses following special attacks that create automatic hit sequences; Linkers, required to join several auto-doubles together; Enders, a sequence which finalizes the combo with increased damage; and Manuals, attacks chains entered outside of the traditional combo structure.
 Like in previous titles, players can finish their opponent using an Ultra Combo, an automatic sequence of attacks that can only be used to end a match.
 Season Two later added Stage Ultras, environmental finishing moves that can be triggered on specific stages.
 The game also features the return of Combo Breakers, attacks that can interrupt an opponent's combo when executed properly, as well as the new addition of Counter Breakers, which can cancel out an opponent's Combo Breaker while leaving the character vulnerable if improperly performed.
 Players who fail their Combo Breaker attempt or are attacked with a Counter Breaker enter a Lockout state, preventing another breaker from being attempted for three or four seconds respectively or until the combo ends.
 The Season Two update added the ability to use Combo Breakers and Counter Breakers even while airborne, as well as an "Aerial Recapture" option that allows certain characters to attack opponents in the air and pull them down to the ground to continue their combos.
 A two-segmented meter enables the use of "Shadow" moves that have upgraded hit properties and can cause more damage and combo hits, though certain characters' meters function differently.
 All characters can use a Shadow Counter technique while blocking to instantly cancel into a shadow attack.